 Then we set off for Pinhão in the Douro Valley, a UNESCO World Heritage Site, arriving late this afternoon.
 Ever since the ancient Romans first cultivated grape vines here in the 3rd century, this mountainous region has been a wine-growing powerhouse, especially known for port wine.
 After a brief walk in the area surrounding our hotel, we’ll enjoy dinner together.

 After breakfast, we set off to explore port wine country along the Douro River.
 The first detailed account of port production came from Englishmen in 1678 after they visited the Abbot of Lamego, a vicar and vitner who served them red wine fortified with brandy.
 The visitors described it as “very agreeable, sweetish, and extremely smooth,” and purchased the Abbot’s entire stock to ship to England, where it was a sensation in their circles.
 The Abbot’s wine, and port made similarly in the region, became a commodity.
 By the middle of the next century, it was a formally protected wine with a Designation of Origin to control quality (and not, as legend has it, the creation of British sailors spiking wine with brandy to make it last longer).

-If weather allows, we will enjoy a different perspective on the Douro as we take a boat ride on the river, following the trade routes of the first wine sellers.
-We'll then return to our hotel and enjoy free time this afternoon.
-We'll gather for an included dinner this evening.
+If weather allows, we will enjoy a different perspective on the Douro River as we take a boat ride, following the trade route of the first wine sellers.
+Afterwards, we return to the hotel.
+Rejoin your fellow travelers for an included dinner this evening.

 This morning, we’ll travel west to coastal Porto.
 Established two millennia ago, it is one of the oldest cities in Europe, and is the settlement that gave Portugal its name (when the town was known as Portus Cale in the ninth century).
 In the 14th and 15th centuries, when Portuguese sailors were the world’s leading explorers, the city was the launchpad for myriad journeys.